 "Every seasoned nurse tells you to prepare for the difficult first year following graduation of nursing school.
 However, spending my first year out of nursing school in the Cook Children's Nurse Residency has made that transition so smooth.
 The residency is all about peer support and strong mentorship.
 Throughout the residency, I never felt like I was alone because I had deep friendships with fellow residents who were also processing through the first year of real-life nursing.
 I also had seasoned nurse mentors from all over the hospital who invested in me as a person.
 They helped to give me a toolbox of knowledge and skills specialized to pediatric patients that one cannot learn in a textbook.
 It is amazing how many people have shaped me and given to me over the last year.
 I have learned more, laughed more, and loved what I do more than I ever thought I would."

-— Lauren Frey, RN, BSN, University of Mary-Hardin Baylor
+— Lauren Frey, RN, BSN, University of Mary7-Hardin Baylor

 — Laura Posluszny, Texas Christian University